qgis/QGIS-Documentation/docs/user_manual/temporal/temporal.rst

 The temporal support is also available in the print layout: you can export time based maps.

-Furthermore, many variables are added to the Field Calculator so that you can use them to change the appearance of the layer(s) depending on the current map frame.
+Furthermore, many variables are added to the Expression Builder so that you can use them to change the appearance of the layer(s) depending on the current map frame.